pachyderm/docs-content/latest/how-tos/basic-data-operations/load-data-into-pachyderm.md

-Depending on your use case and the volume of your data, you might decide to keep your dataset in its original source and process only a subset in Pachyderm.
+Depending on your use case and the volume of your data, you might decide to keep your dataset in its original source and process only a subset in {{%productName%}}.

 Add a metadata file containing a list of URL/path to your external data to your repo.

 Your pipeline code will retrieve the data following their path without the need to preload it all.
-In this case, Pachyderm will not keep versions of the source file, but it will keep track and provenance of the resulting output commits.
+In this case, {{%productName%}} will not keep versions of the source file, but it will keep track and provenance of the resulting output commits.